Five Things I Can Do That Are Not On My Resume

 • I have bought domain names and arranged hosting for several sites.

-• I have customized Wordpress themes, including changing the colours, sidebar and footer on this one (the banner design is from Men with Pens)
+• I have customized WordPress themes, including changing the colours, sidebar and footer on this one (the banner design is from Men with Pens)

 • I currently manage a website on a volunteer basis, as well as several of my own.